• Skip to primary navigation

 The fruits used in this watermelon salad are all fresh:

-• Kiwis - Kiwis that are soft but not too ripe are best for fruit salads so that they don't break up when the salad is stirred and scooped.
+• Kiwis - Kiwis that are soft but not too ripe are best for fruit salads, so they don't break up when the salad is stirred and scooped.

-• Blueberries - Choose full round berries with rich dark color for the best taste.
+• Blueberries - Choose plump, whole round berries with rich dark color for the best taste.

 The Honey Basil Dressing

-Dressing ingredients, clockwise from top right: fresh basil leaves, orange blossom honey, limes, salt, safflower oil.
+Honey Basil Dressing Ingredients, clockwise from top left: safflower oil, fresh basil, orange blossom honey, limes, and salt.

 The dressing ingredients are: